BBge/BBge-Personal-Website/content/authors/admin/_index.md

 - Visitors
 ---

 Hi there.
-I am a research faculty with the [School of Electrical and Computer Engineering](https://ece.gatech.edu/) at [Georgia Institute of Technology](https://www.gatech.edu/).
+I am a ZJU 100 Young Professor at Zhejiang University.
+Prior to that, I was a research faculty with the [School of Electrical and Computer Engineering](https://ece.gatech.edu/) at [Georgia Institute of Technology](https://www.gatech.edu/).
 I earned my Ph.D. in Electrical and Computer Engineering from [Georgia Institute of Technology](https://www.gatech.edu/), where I was advised by Prof. [Raheem Beyah](http://rbeyah.ece.gatech.edu/) and Prof. [Shouling Ji](http://nesa.zju.edu.cn/webpage/crew/jsl.html).
-Prior to that, I obtained my Bachelor's degree in Computer Science from [Zhejiang University](https://www.zju.edu.cn/english/) in 2018.

 ### Recent News

+* [01/23/2025] Our paper was accepted by USENIX Security 2025!
 * [09/10/2024] Our paper was accepted by IEEE S&P 2025!
 * [08/07/2023] Our paper was accepted by NDSS 2024!
 * [07/10/2023] Our paper was accepted by IEEE S&P 2024!